omnideconv/immunedeconv/README.md

 dcq
 base
 ```
-In addition, human-based methods can be used to deconvolute mouse data through the conversion of gene names
+In addition, human-based methods can be used to deconvolute mouse data through the conversion to orthologous gene names

 ```R